-- (K1) It is possible Immediately to identify one's occurrent conscious thoughts (equivalently (see below): one can know by acquaintance which thought a particular occurrent conscious thought is); but - (K2) It would not be possible Immediately to identify one's conscious thoughts unless each type of conscious thought had a proprietary, distinctive, individuative phenomenology; so - (P) Each type of conscious thought-each state of consciously thinking that p, for all thinkable contents p-has a proprietary, distinctive, individuative phenomenology.
+- (K1) It is possible Immediately to identify one's occurrent conscious thoughts (equivalently (see below): one can know by acquaintance which thought a particular occurrent conscious thought is); but - (K2) It would not be possible Immediately to identify one's conscious thoughts unless each type of conscious thought had a proprietary, distinctive, individuative phenomenology; so - (P) Each type of conscious thought each state of consciously thinking that p, for all thinkable contents p has a proprietary, distinctive, individuative phenomenology.

-The two sorts of abilities (a) and (b) are analogous to what Dretske (1969) calls "non-epistemic seeing," or (1979) "simple seeing," and the ability (c) (which presupposes the other two) is analogous to what Dretske (1969) calls "epistemic seeing" (with an important qualification, to be discussed below).
+The two sorts of abilities (a) and (b) are analogous to what Dretske (1969) calls "non-epistemic seeing," or (1979) "simple seeing," and the ability \mathbb{O} (which presupposes the other two) is analogous to what Dretske (1969) calls "epistemic seeing" (with an important qualification, to be discussed below).
 For Dretske, an object O is simply seen by a subject S if S differentiates O from its immediate environment purely on the basis of how O looks to S (how it is visually experienced by S), where an object's looking some way to S neither presupposes nor implies that S has any beliefs about it.14

-Dretske argues that we must suppose there is such a thing as simple seeing given that objects that cannot be visually identified may nonetheless be seen-i.e., visually discriminated from their immediate environment.
-One
+Dretske argues that we must suppose there is such a thing as simple seeing given that objects that cannot be visually identified may nonetheless be seen -i.e., visually discriminated from their immediate environment.
+One need not be able to identify what one is seeing (know what it is) in order to be able to distinguish it from its environment.

-There is an important difference between (1) S's differentiating O from its immediate environment and (2) O's being differentiated from its immediate environment in S's experience.
+14 There is an important difference between (1) S's differentiating O from its immediate environment and (2) O's being differentiated from its immediate environment in S's experience.
 The former requires that S be attending to O, while the latter does not.
 (Consider Armstrong's inattentive driver (Armstrong 1968).
-Presumably, objects are differentiated from their immediate environment in his experience-he is not, after all, unconscious, and it is reasonable to suppose that his articulated experience of his environment explains his ability to keep his car on course.
+Presumably, objects are differentiated from their immediate environment in his experience - he is not, after all, unconscious, and it is reasonable to suppose that his articulated experience of his environment explains his ability to keep his car on course.
 He does not differentiate the objects of his experience from their immediate environment, however, since he is not paying attention.)